 - The "Soulless", who have no souls, are largely immune to the Warp, and are really uncomfortable for people to be around.

 - The "Blanks" or "Paraiahs" have negatively psychic souls which actively cancel psychic abilities around them and physically harm psykers and Daemons with their mere presence.
 Blanks are incredibly rare and greatly valued by the Inquisition.
 Blanks have variable levels of power, and they use the same scale (I.E the greek alphabet) as Psykers do.
 Sigma is the weakest level for a blank, and these blanks will have a small field that can be overwhelmed by a psyker of decent power, while Omega is the strongest.
 There is no concrete evidence for how powerful they are, it's probable that they could shut down even Alpha level psykers and cause Greater Daemons and Daemon princes to undergo critical existence failure across an entire continent.
 It is also possible that there is a Omega-minus level of blanks much like there is an Alpha-plus level for psykers.
 It's almost certain that such a powerful blank/pariah would end up being killed at a very young age due to the sheer levels of revulsion that everyone will feel for him/her, and if they somehow survive to grow up, all he/she can look forward to is the inquisition and the necrons racing to get their hands on him/her.
+The term "untouchables" is used pretty much interchangeably for both types, just to add to confusion.
+Whether there's actually a difference depends on the writer.

 - A universal special rule called "Deny the Witch!" grants everyone a limited form of anti-magic.
 Psychic powers come from the Warp, and the Warp is fueled by emotions/belief and then channeled by one's willpower; as such, it can also be blocked by willpower.
 Granted psykers are two to three times better at this than non-psykers, but it's better than nothing.